User Profile: Katherine Pitts

 During her second summer in the DEVELOP program at Ames, Pitts and her colleagues used the Ames Terrestrial Observation and Prediction System (TOPS) to analyze the impacts of projected climate change on different California ecosystems for the period 1950-2099 based on climate data from NOAA’s Geophysical Fluid Dynamics Laboratory models.
 TOPS uses input from satellite, aircraft, and ground sensors as well as output from weather, climate, and application models to make forecasts of ecosystem conditions.
 The California state data were separated into regions of similar climate and watersheds of interest.
 The team conducted a statistical analysis of the TOPS output of monthly temperature, precipitation, gross primary productivity, evapotranspiration, soil runoff, and vapor pressure deficit.

 After completing her DEVELOP work and earning a second master’s degree in atmospheric sciences, Pitts began her full-time science career as part of the Geospatial Laser Applications and Measurements group at the Applied Research Laboratories at the University of Texas at Austin.
-Pitts’ work includes analyzing 3-D point cloud data that are produced from LIDAR measurements and developing algorithms to identify and label the data points as various natural or manmade features, such as trees, buildings, and roads.
+Pitts’ work includes analyzing 3-D point cloud data that are produced from light detection and ranging (lidar) measurements and developing algorithms to identify and label the data points as various natural or manmade features, such as trees, buildings, and roads.
 One of her current projects focuses on developing algorithms for geophysical data products over land for NASA’s upcoming Ice, Cloud, and Land Elevation Satellite-2 (ICESat-2), which is scheduled for launch in 2018.
 The specific data product on which Pitts is working is called ATL08, and will provide along-track terrain and canopy heights derived from laser altimetry measurements that will aid in applications such as mapping forest structures, estimating biomass, and improving digital terrain models.

-The Advanced Topographic Laser Altimeter System (ATLAS), a photon counting LIDAR, is the sole instrument aboard ICESat-2.
+The Advanced Topographic Laser Altimeter System (ATLAS), a photon counting lidar, is the sole instrument aboard ICESat-2.
 ATLAS data will be used primarily to produce extremely accurate measurements of polar ice sheet thickness and topography as well as height differences between the polar oceans and sea ice.
 ATLAS also will be used to produce highly accurate measurements of land topography and to characterize vegetation.

-Since ATLAS data won’t be available until after ICESat-2 is in orbit, algorithm testing is being conducted using an instrument called the Multiple Altimeter Beam Experimental LIDAR (MABEL).
+Since ATLAS data won’t be available until after ICESat-2 is in orbit, algorithm testing is being conducted using an instrument called the Multiple Altimeter Beam Experimental Lidar (MABEL).
 MABEL was developed by NASA at the same time as ATLAS to serve as a testbed for ATLAS.
 Pitts utilizes MABEL data to analyze, test, and develop her geophysical algorithm.
 In addition to MABEL data, the algorithm on which Pitts is working also incorporates data from the Landsat Tree Cover dataset to set a flag indicating whether vegetation is expected in the location being processed.
-Additional algorithm testing is being conducted utilizing data derived from sampling Goddard LIDAR, Hyperspectral and Thermal Imager (G-LiHT) airborne LIDAR measurements and adding noise at rates that are expected when ATLAS is in orbit.
+Additional algorithm testing is being conducted utilizing data derived from sampling Goddard Lidar, Hyperspectral and Thermal Imager (G-LiHT) airborne lidar measurements and adding noise at rates that are expected when ATLAS is in orbit.

 Representative data products used: